 - K5 6th Grade There is a required Parent/Teacher conference at the end of the first and third nine-weeks' period for all students. - 7th 8th Grade Conferences are held on an "as-desired basis."
-Personal conferences with parents and telephone conferences should be followed with a brief/dated report kept by the teacher. - High School Students Students will have school on parent/teacher conference days, but parents can request conferences with the teacher on an as-needed basis.
+Personal conferences with parents and telephone conferences should be followed with a brief/dated report kept by the teacher. - High School Students Conferences are held on an "as-desired basis."
+Personal conferences with parents and telephone conferences should be followed with a brief/dated report kept by the teacher.